pytorch/rl/docs/source/reference/objectives.rst

 provides an interface to set that vmap mode from the outside through `loss.vmap_randomness = str_value`, see :meth:`~torchrl.objectives.LossModule.vmap_randomness` for more information.

+``LossModule.vmap_randomness`` defaults to `"error"` if no random module is detected, and to `"different"` in other cases.
+By default, only a limited number of modules are listed as random, but the list can be extended using the :func:`~torchrl.objectives.common.add_random_module` function.

 Training value functions
 ------------------------